 Cold weather brings ice and of course snow.
 In our recent post we answered the question, Should I Run My Aerator During Winter, and went over the pro’s and con’s.

-It took a little bit of time for the water to get to my skin thru all the layers of clothing but the panic of falling thru started the adrenalin rush to get out.
+It took a little bit of time for the water to get to my skin through all the layers of clothing but the panic of falling through started the adrenalin rush to get out.
 Still a little fuzzy today but it seems I just kept working my way to shore by breaking the ice and using the ice to stay up.
-My dog Dusty also fell thru the ice while crossing the creek and he never crossed it again, although he waned to he knew bad things can happen.
+My dog Dusty also fell through the ice while crossing the creek and he never crossed it again, although he waned to he knew bad things can happen.

 I was just thinking that if I went on the ice again I would tie a 12′ board on to me.

 Another look at the pond and falling through the ice is if the pond has steep sides, this could be trouble if you hit the bottom of the slippery pond floor and was push under the ice.
 I’m not trying to scare you but just bring up points that things can happen, so be prepared, have a life jacket on, a rope from shore and a companion on shore to get help if needed. or to toss you a life ring if needed.

 The best thing about adding your own Fish habitat is you know where the fish hang out and where to drill your hole above the habitat to drop your line in.
 I guess I better try this out since we have added fish habitat and haven’t tried to do any ice fishing.
 Another concern I’ve seen with the ice is that even it is cold enough to make ice and the pond does do that, I also see the sides of the pond when we get a lot of snow you can see the surrounding land looks much higher than the pond.
 Say we have two feet of snow on land but see the pond level being 3 to 4′ lower.
 At first I thought I had a leak in the pond since there was such a drastic difference in height.
 It turns out that the snow does melt while on the pond making the drastic difference in height.